CoinFabrik/scout-soroban-examples/README.md

 ### Initial Environment Setup

-To participate in this project or utilize the smart contracts within, ensure your development environment is set up as follows:
+To modify or interact with the smart contracts within, ensure your development environment is set up as follows:

-1. **Install Docker**: Refer to the [Docker installation guide](https://docs.docker.com/get-docker/).
+1. **Install Soroban CLI and Rust SDK**: Follow the setup instructions provided in the [Soroban documentation](https://soroban.stellar.org/docs/getting-started/setup).
-2. **Install Soroban CLI and Rust SDK**: Follow the setup instructions provided in the [Soroban documentation](https://soroban.stellar.org/docs/getting-started/setup).
+2. **Install Docker**: Refer to the [Docker installation guide](https://docs.docker.com/get-docker/).

 ### Building, Deploying and Testing Contracts

-General steps for building and deploying Soroban smart contracts are as follows:
+General steps for building and deploying Soroban smart contracts in a local node are as follows:

 1. **Configure Soroban Network**: Set up your connection to the Soroban standalone network.